W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/reviews.md

 [hello@wailaw.me](mailto:hello@wailaw.me)

 ### My Scribbles
-I have a blog where I write about random things and stuff I've come across on the web that have helped me out with a task or offered some insight or some useful knowledge.
+I have a notes section where I jot down random things and stuff I've come across on the web that have helped me out with a task or offered some insight or some useful knowledge.
 These maybe be of interest.
-You can enjoy some of these short snippets [on my blog page >](/notes)
+You can enjoy some of these short snippets [on my notes page >](/notes)